Zurich Eye

 Project Description

-Humans are very good at navigating in nearly any environment.
-Using our eyes and the vestibular system, the orientation sensor in our inner ears, we can quickly create a mental map of our current location.
-Today's robots, however, are not very good at navigating new spaces without information from an external source, such as a human operator or GPS – which does not function indoors and is accurate only to a few meters.
+Humans excel at navigating in nearly any environment using the vision and vestibular systems to quickly create a mental map of the surrounding area.
+Robots, however, struggle to navigate new spaces without information from an external source, such as a human operator or GPS, which often fail indoors and have low precision.

 Davide Scaramuzza